Clinical Trials (PDQ®)

 IV.
 To use a questionnaire to gather preliminary information on the palatability of the oral solution formulation of crizotinib.

 OUTLINE: This is a dose-escalation study of crizotinib.
-Patients are assigned to part A or part B study based on the treating physician's choice and availability of a reservation.
+Patients are assigned to part A, part B, or part C based on the treating physician's choice and availability of a reservation.